taichi-dev/taichi_houdini/README.md

 ```

 ## Instaling this plugin
+### Adding it to the Houdini environment
+Houdini 17.5 or higher ("plugin" method)
+Create a folder (if not existed in your Houdini preferences folder) named packages.
+Copy the htoti.json file into the packages folder.
+Edit the path for the environment variable $htotiLib to point to the Lib folder.

+Editing Houdini env file directly
+Note: currently we need to import solvers as modules in the python SOP of houdini, so python needs to be able to read the current package locations.
+Append this The Libs directory to PYTHONPATH in the evironment variable in the houdini.env in your Houdini preference folder.

+## Examples
 ### Call Taichi in the Houdini Python shell
-Append this path to PYTHONPATH the evironment variable then, try the following line in your houdini python shell
+Try the following line in your houdini python shell.
 ```python
 from htoti.fractal import *
 fractal.draw()
 ```
+### Use Taichi in the Houdini Process
+Navigte to the  examples folder, and open the mpm88.hip file.
+TODO add a simple tutorial for self-created geometries as emittor.